Produce Update – 15/11/2017

 Heirloom toms: Fassifern Valley heirlooms are finished up for the season.
 Medley Mix are the substitute until next season.
 Large mixed heirloom toms are very short supplied as well, large kumato is the best substitute.

 Wombok: Quality is not great (heads are not full and heavy) and prices are extremely high – best to avoid if possible.

 Washed Potatoes: South Australian growers are starting up again and pricing is starting to ease.

 Radicchio: Supply will be very low this week

 Figs: Only hot house figs are available and supply is limited – the price is high– avoid if possible.
 Better quantity should be on by next week when we expect prices to start falling.

 Watermelon Radish: Is extremely limited again, only dribs and drabs coming through.

 Royal Blue & Purple Congo: Growers are in a gap until after Christmas – we suggest using Desiree instead of royal blue and red foo as a sub for purple congo.

-Foraged Produce:– We are back on this week, Riberries are still going this week.
+Foraged Produce:– Our forager Nick is very ill this week and unable go out foraging.
 Get in touch with [email protected] and get yourself on the list for next week!!
 Pre-orders only.

 CHECKOUT SOME FRIENDS OF SCF ON INSTAGRAM: